Kawerau reeling: Shots fired in high-speed police chase in Bay of Plenty

 Police later arrested a man.
 No one has reported being injured.

+None of the witnesses spoken to by this newspaper wanted to be identified.

-A critical incident investigation is underway.
-Because police firearms were discharged the Independent Police Conduct Authority (IPCA) is being notified and the circumstances of the incident is being investigated.
+The Independent Police Conduct Authority is being notified because police firearms were discharged and the circumstances of the incident are being investigated.

 Kawerau mayor Malcolm Campbell said the biggest concern was public safety.